andrewdotn/crk-db/README.md

 * _The Student's Dictionary of Literary Plains Cree, Based on Contemporary Texts_
   - This source has already been integrated into _Cree: Words_.

+Another important data source is @katieschmirler's mappings from MD entries to CW entries.

 ## Project Requirements

 * The field data from the original dictionaries should be retained in its original form, and preferably even incorporated into ALTLab's database in an unobtrusive way.